Federal Communications Commission fines of The Howard Stern Show: 1993–94: Delayed Infinity purchases

 In June 1993 it was agreed for Infinity to purchase KRTH in Los Angeles from Beasley Broadcast Group for $110 million, the highest price ever paid for a radio station.
 As an approval from the FCC was required for the transfer of licenses, the outcome was delayed while further indecency complaints about Stern were investigated.
 On February 1, 1994 the FCC acted upon a 2–1 vote to approve the deal.
-Commissioner James Henry Quello voted against as he believed an approval may have been misinterpreted as the FCC endorsing Stern.
+Commissioner James Henry Quello voted against it, as he believed an approval may have been misinterpreted as the FCC endorsing Stern.
 In addition to the approval the FCC agreed to the filing of a $37,500 NAL to Americom for further indecency violations on KFBI.
-The actionable complaints had cited references to the soiled underwear of Stern's wife, vibrators, paedophilia and incest from September 30, October 6 and October 12, 1993.
-On the same day, a combined NAL worth $400,000 was issued to Infinity for airing the same broadcasts on WXRK, WYSP, WJFK-FM and WJFK-AM.
+The actionable complaints had cited references to the soiled underwear of Stern's wife, vibrators, pedophilia, and incest from September 30, October 6, and October 12, 1993.
+On the same day, a combined NAL worth $400,000 was issued to Infinity for airing the same broadcasts on WXRK, WYSP, WJFK-FM, and WJFK-AM.
 A segment from August 4, 1993 was also cited, where Stern detailed a sexual encounter between himself and his wife.
 As with its first, the FCC dismissed Americom's second forfeiture in 2000.

 In 1994, a complaint sent to the FCC cited offensive material on two shows from December 6, 1993 and January 19, 1994 that aired on WWKB in Buffalo, New York.
 Upon review, Infinity received a collective $200,000 fine on May 20, with the four Infinity stations being given penalties of $50,000 each.
 The offending dialogue included talk of masturbation and a story from cast member Jackie Martling about vomiting during oral sex.
 During an industry seminar in 1994, Karmazin revealed that Infinity had spent over $3 million in legal expenses regarding Stern and the FCC.
 He refused to pay the fines set against the company because the FCC was "not clarifying the [indecency] rules...or telling us exactly what we did wrong...we think that it's wrong to take the cheaper way out [and pay the fines]."